List of Coronation Street characters introduced in 2010: Max Turner

 Max meets his father Callum Logan (Sean Ward) and instantly bonds with him, leading to David battling custody for Max.
-At Callum’s flat, Max finds a gun in his bedroom and tries to shoot Callum with it.
+At Callum's flat, Max finds a gun in his bedroom and tries to shoot Callum with it.
 He then takes the gun off him.
 Max is questioned by the police about the gun and he denies this.
 Max witnesses Callum and his thugs attack Jason Grimshaw (Ryan Thomas), causing him to fear Callum and refuses to be near him.
 He tells David and Kylie of what he saw and goes to the police to reveal everything.
 Max stands up to Callum when he argues with David and tells Callum that he wishes he was dead.
 Hearing this, Callum tries to grab Max who runs onto the road and into the path of Nick's van.
 Max badly cuts his leg in the accident.
 Max loses his father when Kylie hits Callum with a wrench, killing him.
 David's half-sister Sarah Platt (Tina O'Brien) discovers she is pregnant after being struck by a van and finds out she is expecting a boy.
 Max believes Callum has returned and pushed Sarah in front of a van, but David and Kylie tell him he is never coming back.
 Max is told by Kylie and David about Callum's death and he decides not to go to his funeral, but he and Kylie remember him in their own way.
-Kylie is later stabbed by Clayton Hibbs (Callum Harrison) and dies; David begins a relationship with Shona Ramsey (Julia Goulding), later revealed to be Clayton’s mother.
-As David, Shona, Max and Lily are about to go on holiday, Shona’s ex-boyfriend Dane Hibbs (Simon Naylor) locks himself in David’s car, with Max and Lily inside.
-He tells them that Clayton killed Kylie and is Shona’s son.
+Kylie is later stabbed by Clayton Hibbs (Callum Harrison) and dies; David begins a relationship with Shona Ramsey (Julia Goulding), later revealed to be Clayton's mother.
+As David, Shona, Max and Lily are about to go on holiday, Shona's ex-boyfriend Dane Hibbs (Simon Naylor) locks himself in David's car, with Max and Lily inside.
+He tells them that Clayton killed Kylie and is Shona's son.
 Max runs away and is found in an abandoned Underworld factory by David and Shona.
-He is comforted by David, who tells him that Clayton will never be in the family’s lives.
+He is comforted by David, who tells him that Clayton will never be in the family's lives.

 In June 2022, Bever revealed that Coronation Street would be using his character to explore toxic masculinity.
 He confirmed that within the plot, Max would assume he is talking to classmate Sonya (Isabelle Smith) online, but is instead being catfished, and the perpetrator leaks a nude photograph of him.
-Bevers felt a strong responsibility to portray the issue sensitively and accurately since he knew people in his own life that had had their nude photos leaked.
+Bever felt a strong responsibility to portray the issue sensitively and accurately since he knew people in his own life that had had their nude photos leaked.
 He explained that viewers would see "a lot of toxic masculinity, a lot of bravado and a lot of fear".
 Bever also spent time researching laws regarding nude photographs since Max would be 15-years-old at the time of the storyline.
+On 15 January 2025, it was announced that Bever had decided to leave the role and Max departed on 12 March 2025.